dhivyan1/Paswd/README.md

 PASSWD - Password Manager

 Overview:
-PASSWD is a command-line password manager that provides basic functionalities for generating strong passwords, adding passwords to a secure vault, deleting passwords from the vault, and viewing stored passwords.
+PASSWD is a OFFLINE command-line password manager that provides functionalities for generating strong passwords, adding passwords to a secure vault, deleting passwords from the vault, and viewing stored passwords.

 Features: